-- For more information, please see our Inclement Weather and Board Cancellations Policy.
+- You can also read our Inclement Weather and Board Cancellations Policy.

 Snow-clearing at HWDSB schools is a responsibility shared by Board staff, contractors and the City of Hamilton.

-Playgrounds are not plowed or cleared.
-Head Caretakers inspect playgrounds and spot sand and/or salt areas made slippery by changing temperatures.
+Contractors will plow or clear up to half of the asphalt play area at schools.
+Head Caretakers also inspect playgrounds and sand and/or salt areas made slippery by changing temperatures.